 - Use Your Wait Time

-If you are waiting on something, such as for the microwave to finish or documents to print, do a few exercises while you wait.
-Calf raises are a good standing in place exercise which won’t draw too much attention, but if you are in an area without other people try a few jumping jacks or squats instead to really get your blood moving.
+If you are waiting for something, such as for the microwave to finish or documents to print, do a few exercises while you wait.
+Calf raises are a good standing in place exercise which won’t draw too much attention, but if you are in an area without other people try a few jumping jacks or squats instead to really get your body moving.

 - Plan Active Hang Outs

 When planning things with your friends, try to plan something more active than going to the movies or out to dinner.
-If you both have pets, suggest a pet play date in the park.
-Or maybe an evening walk downtown to window shop.
-You could even invite your friend to a fitness class, the possibilities are endless!
+If you both have pets, suggest a pet play date in the park, or maybe an evening walk downtown to window shop.
+You could even invite your friend to a fun dance class, the possibilities are endless!

 - Make Chores A Dance Party

 Turns out Cinderella had it right!
 Everyone has those boring chores like vacuuming, laundry, or dishes.
 So, make these more fun by cranking up your music and making your chores a dance party!
 Not only will you get your body moving more, but you’ll probably start to enjoy chores a bit more fun.